suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 What I did understand, though, is that WASM binaries have a peculiar way of representing function pointers.
 They are not actual "addresses" pointing to code.
-Instead, function pointers are integer **indices** that are used to reference a tables of, well, functions.
+Instead, function pointers are integer **indices** that are used to reference tables of, well, functions.
 And a module can have multiple function tables, for direct and indirect calls -- and no, I'm not embarrassed of admitting I've learned most of this from ChatGPT.

-Now, to understand more about this point, I placed a breakpoint in a pretty random spot of the webassembly, and then restarted the challenge -- the goal was to stop in a place where the chrome debugger had context on the executing wasm, and explore from there.
+Now, to understand more about this point, I placed a breakpoint in a pretty random spot of the WebAssembly, and then restarted the challenge -- the goal was to stop in a place where the chrome debugger had context on the executing WASM, and explore from there.

 The screenshot below was taken from the debugger, and it shows variables in the scope of the execution: